Jeffrey Field: History

-Future

 Penn State released their 20-year plan to improve athletic facilities in 2017.
 Jeffrey Field was included in the renovation plans featuring a new home and visiting locker facilities, covered seating via overhang on the west side of the stadium, renovated restrooms and concessions, a videoboard, lighting around the complex and media facilities.
 Jeffrey Field’s capacity, will be about 4,000 after completion which will a downsize from the current 5000 person capacity.